kihenkel/conemu-grid/README.md

 # conemu-grid
-A Node.js application to open multiple consoles in ConEmu.
+A Node.js application to open multiple consoles in ConEmu in a grid layout.

 The application reads from a `config` folder which is on gitignore and which you have to provide.
 All you have to do is create an `config/index.js`.
 It can look like this: